makersacademy/airport_challenge/README.md

 ## Usage

 Run in terminal or IRB (see some examples below).
-Software will throw several error messages, e.g. when plane obj. is flying already and is asked to take-off.
+Software will throw several error messages, e.g. when plane obj. is flying already and is asked to take-off or if weather is too stormy at airport.

 `airport = Airport.new(20)`
 - Creates a new Airport with a capacity of 20 docks.
 Default value is 50 if no parameter given.